Skip to content

 How to read your results

 The headline figure is your weighted GPA (the number most colleges consider when evaluating transcripts).
-The side panel below the headline also shows your unweighted GPA, total credit hours, and total unweighted quality points.
+The result card also shows your unweighted GPA, total credit hours, and total unweighted quality points.
 The horizontal bar chart displays one bar per course; bar length is proportional to weighted quality points (grade points × credits), and bars are color-coded by level — gray for Regular, the accent chip color for Honors, and the bold accent for AP/IB — so you can spot at a glance which courses are contributing most to your GPA.

 Worked example